Wave Topology in Hall MHD: Symmetries of the linear HMHD system

 \section{Symmetries of the linear HMHD system}

 In this appendix, we discuss the symmetries of the linearized HMHD system.
 In addition to being Hermitian, the HMHD Hamiltonian also exhibits parity symmetry and particle-hole symmetry.
-This enables us to restrict the discussion to non-negative eigenvalues $\omega\geq 0$ and non-negative wave numbers $k_z\geq 0$, without loss of generality.
+This enables us to restrict the discussion to nonnegative eigenvalues $\omega\geq 0$ and nonnegative wave numbers $k_z\geq 0$, without loss of generality.